-In addition to our cash balance plan and 401(k) plan, we also provide Mr. Black and Mr. Jones with SERP benefits.
-The SERPs serve to help us attract and retain executive talent by providing each executive with a supplemental retirement benefit equal to a specific percentage (Mr. Black 16.4% and Mr. Jones 13.6%) multiplied by the average annual cash compensation earned by each executive during the three (3) completed calendar years preceding the executive's termination of employment.
-All of our named executive officers are 100% vested in their respective accrued SERP benefit.
-The SERP benefits are intended to provide supplemental retirement benefits to the executives.
+In addition to our cash balance plan and 401(k) plan, we also provide Mr. Black with SERP benefits.
+The SERP serves to help us attract and retain executive talent by providing Mr. Black with a supplemental retirement benefit equal to a specific percentage (16.4%) multiplied by the highest average annual cash compensation earned by Mr. Black during any three (3) non-consecutive completed calendar years of service in the ten (10) completed calendar years preceding Mr. Black's termination of employment.
+Mr. Black is 100% vested in his respective accrued SERP benefit.
+The SERP benefits are intended to provide supplemental retirement benefits to the executive.
 Under the defined benefit pension plan, tax qualifications are limited by certain IRS provisions.
 We believe providing SERP benefits to our top management is consistent with the retirement benefits provided to similarly situated executives in our peer group.
 See "Executive Compensation-Retirement Benefits".